ramp-shapes/ramp-shapes/README.md

-# rdfxjson: Declarative RDF ↔ ADT mapping
+# RAM shapes: Declarative RDF ↔ ADT mapping

-**rdfxjson** is a type construction language, specification and an implementation of mapping operations between RDF graphs and structured data types.
+**RAM** is a type construction language, specification and an implementation of mapping operations between RDF graphs and structured data types.

 ## Features
-**rdfxjson** introduces a language based on RDF which allows to describe a runtime object interface with so-called "shapes".
+**RAM** introduces a language based on RDF which allows to describe a runtime object interface with so-called "shapes".
 The shapes are basically types augumented with metadata to map them into RDF graph.
 Usage of such shapes allows to:

  * Map RDF graph data into JS objects.
  * Generate RDF quad/triple data from JS objects.